-- 3 Assessment tasks - one task must be an assignment or investigation-style with a weighting of 20-30%
+3 Assessment tasks.
+One task must be an assignment or investigation-style with a weighting of 20-30% Year 12

-- Up to 4 Assessment tasks - one task must be an assignment or investigation-style with a weighting of 15-30%
+4 Assessment tasks.
+One task must be an assignment or investigation-style with a weighting of 15-30%

-The intent of this style of assessment task is to provide students with opportunities to demonstrate their knowledge, understanding and skills in an approach that is different to test and examination style tasks.
+The intent of the investigation-style of assessment task is to provide students with opportunities to demonstrate their knowledge, understanding and skills in an approach that is different to test and examination style tasks.